-While the County begins to reopen, it is important to recognize that certain groups of people are still at greater risk for getting severely ill should they contract COVID-19; these groups of individuals are commonly referred to as vulnerable populations.
+As we continue to navigate the COVID-19 pandemic, it is important to recognize that certain groups of people are still at greater risk for getting severely ill should they contract COVID-19; these groups of individuals are commonly referred to as vulnerable populations.

 People who are at risk for severe complications (over age 65 or have underlying medical conditions) should continue to maintain 6 ft of physical distance, avoid social settings, and minimize non-essential travel.

 Each phase will have specific guidance for those who are considered a vulnerable population.
-See phase-specific pages for current guidance.
+See the COVID-19 main page for further guidance for vulnerable populations.

 - People 65 years and older